McFoggy/xhub4j/README.md

 ## xhub4j-servlet

-Provides a Filter to use to secure a webhook consumer.
+Provides a servlet Filter to secure a webhook consumer.

 Example to filter a webhook sent by github: